httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 necessarily provides fewer protections against CSRF.
 Ultimately, the provision of such an enforcement mode should be seen as a temporary, transitional measure to ease adoption of "Lax" enforcement by default.

+### Cross-site redirects with "unsafe" methods {#unsafe-cross-site-redirects}

+A cross-site redirect results in the entire request being cross-site, meaning that cookies protected by SameSite=Lax or SameSite=Strict will not be included.
+However, real world breakage indicates that for some flows including such cookies may be desirable.
+This is often the case when the request method is unsafe.

+For example, a payment flow may navigate a frame through a cross-site payment processor before ultimately landing on a same-site payment confirmation url.
+In this instance the site would want the cookie with the user's info to be included.
+However, like with {{unsafe-top-level-requests}}, it might be undesirable to mark that cookie with SameSite=None due to its sensitive contents.

+The "Lax-allowing-unsafe" enforcement mode described in {{lax-allowing-unsafe}}
+retains some of the protections of "Lax" enforcement (as compared to "None") while still allowing cookies to be sent with cross-site redirects with unsafe methods.

 # IANA Considerations